vetealaurent/Some-Visualforce/README.md

 # Some-Visualforce

 This repo showcases quick snipets of vf code.

-In includes the usage of basic attributes like form, pageblock, pageblockTable, the concept of iteration in Vf and a custom controller to query Contacts with a get method.
+In includes the usage of basic attributes like form, tables, the concept of iteration in Vf, dynamic outputs and a custom controller to query data with a get method.